Pursat province: Etymology

 Pursat is derived from the transliteration of its name in Khmer script Poŭthĭsăt (ពោធិ៍សាត់) means "floating banyan" in Khmer.
 It's composed of Poŭthĭ- (ពោធិ៍, /km/), a Khmer word derived from the Sanskrit and Pali word of the tree named bodhi (बोधि), which is where the Buddha became enlightened, and -săt (សាត់, /km/) which comes from the Khmer word rôsăt (រសាត់, /km/) meaning "to float".

 Geography

+Tree-cover loss year in Pursat, 2001-2024, from the Global Forest Change dataset.

 The physical geography of Pursat encompasses many bioregions ranging from densely forested mountains to fertile plains to the Tonle Sap basin.
 Forests cover approximately 58% of Pursat.
 The mountains of the Cardamom range rise high in the west and southwest of the province along the border with Thailand and the coast.
+By the early 2010s, programme activities in the Cardamom Mountains portions of Pursat Province included forest and biodiversity protection, land-use planning and rural livelihood work supported by Conservation International’s Cambodia programme.
+Parts of the province were designated as Central Cardamom Mountains National Park in 2016.
 The land slopes toward the northeast, opening into the plains that continue into Battambang and from which much of Cambodia's rice crop is harvested.
 The Pursat River follows this orientation and drains into the Tonle Sap which forms Pursat's eastern boundary.
 Pursat is one of the nine provinces that are part of the Tonle Sap Biosphere Reserve.